Department of English

 UMEGO Conference

 Each year, the University of Memphis English Department hosts a Graduate Student Conference in conjunction with the UofM English Graduate Organization (UMEGO).
 This year's theme is Multiliteracies, Multimodality, and Genre.
-The Call for Proposals can be found below; abstracts are due here on March 13th by 5pm CST.
-More information regarding both the Deb Talbot Roundtable Event and the conference are forthcoming.
+The Call for Proposals can be found here, abstracts were due on March 13th by 5pm, and decisions of acceptance will be communicated by the end of the day on March 31st.
+More information for the Deb Talbot Roundtable Event can be found below, and information regarding the conference is forthcoming.
 Click here to download a PDF version of the call for proposals.

 Fee: Free Registration